 • Syma Lieba, 1909 – in 1932 she married Chaim Mingelgrin/Zollfrist from Brzesko.
 In 1935, the spouses emigrated to Palestine together with their daughter Malka; due to that that escaped the Holocaust.

 • Jentel Pessel, 1912 – in August 1941 she married Chaim Joel Schmerz from Podgórze; they were together in the Bresko ghetto, both murdered.

 • Chaja, 1913 – married an Hebrew teacher Isaak Majer Kapler from Brzesko; both were murdered.

 • Jakob Moses, 1915.
 In 1942, when in Brzesko ghetto, he married Sussel Basler; survived the war.

 • Laje (Lea), 1918 – survived the Holocaust, married Dov Sergee-Weber; for several years after the war she was in DP camps in Europe; later she emigrated to Israel.

 • Ryfka, 1920 – seamstress, married Hirsch Gelberger/ Ausenberg in Brzesko on November 10, 1942, already after the liquidation of the Brzesko ghetto, when about 200 Jews were left in the city to clean the area of the ghetto.
 It was the last Jewish marriage in Brzesko during the war.
 The fiancés were married by Chaskel Blonder “in place of Rabbi Chaim Teitelbaum”, who had already been murdered.
-Most likely they were transported in December 1942 to Tarnów, and from there to Auschwitz, where both were murdered.
-They had only two months of life in front of them at the time of the wedding, maybe less.
+Most likely they were transported in December 1942 to Tarnów, and from there to Auschwitz.
+Ryfka was murdered, her husband survived the war.

 ” I keep seeing their faces …”